raspberrypi/style-guide/style-guide.md

 *   GBps – gigabytes per second.
 No space between number and GBps.
 *   Generation X – not Generation Xer
 *   Generation Y – this used to be the term of art.
 Since this style guide was conceived the term *millennials* has been coined and is now dominant in the culture.
 Feel free to use it.
+*   Generation Z - *zoomers* seems to be gaining currency.
+This one's in a state of flux; let's keep an eye on it.
 *   geolocation
 *   geotagging (noun – OK, gerund), geotag (verb)
 *   GHz – gigahertz.
 No space between the number and GHz.